tosti007/MMM-ProfileSwitcher/README.md

 ]
 ````

 For this module to have an effect you have to assign custom classes to your modules.
-The class `nobody` (if you don't change it) is shown on startup or when switched to.
-The class `everyone` (if you don't change it) is shown for all profiles, except for the `nobody` profile (can be configured).
+The class `default` (if you don't change it) is shown on startup or when switched to.
+The class `everyone` (if you don't change it) is shown for all profiles, except for the `default` profile (can be configured).
 To specify if a module should be for a certain profile add this profile to the classes data.
 For multiple profiles separate the names with a space. **Note:** the class names are case sensitive.

 This can be done like so:
 ````javascript